 The picturesque square of Vert-Galant will not be too far away either.
 You can also easily reach the Latin quarter to visit the Musée Cluny, the Museum of the Middle Ages.

-End your morning on the Ile Saint-Louis where you can sample the Berthillon ice cream – one of the best in Paris.
+End your morning on the Ile Saint-Louis where you can taste the Berthillon ice cream – one of the best in Paris.

 For your second afternoon, you can discover one of the best-known quarters of the capital: Montmartre.
-You will pass by the Place du Terte, before arriving at the top of the hill where the Sacré Coeur stands.
+You will pass by the Place du Tertre, and then you will arrive at the top of the hill where the Sacré Coeur stands.
 The view over the rooftops of Paris from here is breathtaking.
-Enjoy your afternoon stroll in the neighborhood of Les Abbesses, where you can walk through the narrow streets and visit the museums (such as Espace Dali, Halle Saint-Pierre and Musée de Montmartre).
+Enjoy your afternoon stroll in the neighborhood of Les Abbesses, where you can walk through the narrow streets and visit the museums (such as Espace Dali, Halle Saint-Pierre, and Musée de Montmartre).

 Among the fairytale places of the city are the Moulin de Galette and the Lapin Agile, two former cabarets popular with Paris’ famous artists, as well at the Bateau Lavoir (Picasso’s shop).

 You can spend the evening in one of the quarter’s restaurants.
-Avoid the Place du Tertre – it’s far too busy with tourists – opt for a trendy Lamarck-Caulaincourt bistro which are popular with the locals.
+Avoid the Place du Tertre – it’s far too busy with tourists – opt for a trendy bistros around Lamarck-Caulaincourt metro which are popular with the locals.

 > Read our guide to Guided visits and Fun Activities in Paris.